qmk/qmk_firmware/keyboards/program_yoink/ortho/keymaps/default/readme.md

-# The default keymap for ortho program_yoink
+# The default keymap for the Program Yoink!
+Ortho